HRB-NO1/Notes/README.md

 **4.5 Bad partitioning.
 How does not stop on equal keys make quicksort go quadratic when all keys are equal?
 Give an example of this input.**

 Not stop on strategy will divide the array into 2 different sizes sub-array(often).
 When encounter the array with all equal key, it will divide the array into size of n-1 sub-array and size 1 array like this: [1,1,1,1] [1], leading to recursion depth of n and n comapres per recursion, which is n^2

+## 5. Heapsort
+**4.1 Criticize the following idea: to implement find the maximum in constant time, why not keep track of the maximum value inserted so far, then return that value for find the maximum?**

+**4.2 Is an array that is sorted in decreasing order a max-oriented heap?**

+**4.3 Suppose that the sequence

+>P R I O * R * * I * T * Y * * * Q U E * * * U * E

+(where a letter means insert and an asterisk means remove the maximum) is inserted to an initially empty max heap.
+Give the sequence of values returned by del_max operations.**